 My first day in the Deathwatch is nearly my last.

 Thrusters spool down to silence.
-White light floods in from the opening rear hatch revealing Astartes of many colours: blue and gold Ultras, blood-armoured Angels, bearded, grey-clad, axe-carrying Fenryka and half a hundred others.
+White light floods in from the opening hatch, revealing Astartes of many colours: blue and gold Ultras, blood-armoured Angels, bearded, grey-clad, axe-carrying Fenryka and half a hundred others.

 Penitent, my own armour is stained wholly black, Chapter markings scourged away.